 - Local – How is water regulated in your county?
 Are your local demographics changing?

-I could continue to give examples, the list of threats and opportunities can be long.
-The key is to concentrate on those that you can plan for and not get caught up in the details.
+I could continue to give examples.
+The list of threats and opportunities can be long so concentrate on those that you can plan for and not get caught up in the details.

 Now that you have the Strategic Plan, take some time to assess what the data actually means for your business.
 You now have a lot of data.
 But, data is only good if it is used to inform your decisions.
 I recommend you put some of the data into graphs and charts so that you and your team can have a visual of what the numbers mean.
 Your next step is to create the written plan to put your Strategic Plan into action.

 The hardest Strategic Plan you make will be the first one!
 The next one will be much easier.
-If you are a small organization you should look to revise your plan every two or three years.
-If you have a large organization you should consider revising this plan on an annual basis.
+A small organization you should revise their plan every two or three years.
+But, if you have a large organization you should consider revising this plan on an annual basis.